DSD-ESDC-EDSC/pass/static/docs/pass_config.md

 **For this Python script to successfully run, the following steps must be completed prior**:

 1. Set up a `config.json` in the root directory.
 A quick way to accomplish this is by copying and then renaming the `config_template.json` to `config.json` and then changing the values that start with "ENTER" within the JSON.
 There is also a `config_example.json` to better demonstrate the values that should be presented in `config.json`.
-Please refer to the section below, 'config.json Specifications', to learn more on how to prepare this file for successful read.
+Please refer to the section below, 'Specifications for config.json', to learn more on how to prepare this file for successful read.

 2. Connect to either a local or web version of the [OpenRouteService (ORS)](https://github.com/GIScience/openrouteservice) API for calculating a drive time/distance matrix.
   - `InitSchema.py` runs the `DistanceMatrix` class that connects to this API to calculate drive time/distance isochrones (i.e., buffer areas of equal travel time/distance) and then a distance matrix file to be stored in the database.